TektraSense/TektraSense-KiPipe/README.md

 - Stores component data in a centralized PostgreSQL database.
 - Normalizes data structure for efficient querying and management.
 - Generates a KiCad Database Library (`.kicad_dbl`) for direct integration.

+## 🚧 Development Status

+**This project is currently in the early stages of development.**

+The database schema and initial setup are complete.
+However, the core data fetching scripts and API integrations are not yet implemented.
+The project is **not ready for production use**.
+Please feel free to check back later for updates.

 ## 🛠️ Tech Stack